How to protect yourself from narcissistic behavior whether it’s a toxic parent, narcissistic boss, or romantic partner.

 In this blog, I will show you the following:

-Give you first hand experience of how I deal with narcissists.
+Give you first hand experience and an important tool of how I deal with narcissists.

 Explain the category of mental health issues which narcissism falls into.